MillanWang/Limidi_Mobile/GoToMarketSteps.md

 ## TODO

 - DATA
-  - Datastore getting more efficient.
-Separating out the slices for notes, color, and CC
-    - Make react hook and util functions for referencing the current preset instead of using the dupe state
   - Emergency backing-store reset upon load failure
 - MENU
   - Shrinking down maximum grid size.
 Choosing maximums